INFORMSJoC/2024.0546/src/LogTPm/readme.md

   Input: L, the number of links.

-  Output: a 2^L*L matrix gra whose each row represents a possible network. (global variable)
+  Output: a 2^L*L matrix gra whose each row represents a possible network.

 - `values.m`: to compute the payoff vectors in each possible network.